astropy/astropy-APEs/APE0.rst

 Voting Member’s status to *emeritus*.
 To record and honor their contributions, *emeritus* Voting Members will continue to be listed. *Emeritus* Voting Members are not able to participate in votes.
+An emeritus member may request to be marked as active at any time if they feel they are making contributions.

 Removing Voting Members
 ^^^^^^^^^^^^^^^^^^^^^^^